36bits/msmquote/README.md

 * Microsoft Money Plus Sunset (17.0.120.3817)

 # Getting Started
-Download the latest [msmquote ZIP archive](https://github.com/36bits/msmquote/releases) and extract it to a suitable folder on your machine.
-Then run the application from the root of the extracted folder using the following command line:
+Download the latest **msmquote** [ZIP archive](https://github.com/36bits/msmquote/releases) and extract it to a suitable folder on your machine.
+Then run **msmquote** from the root of the extracted folder using the following command line:

 `bin\java -jar msmquote-4.0.0.jar moneyfile.mny password source`

 Where:
-* **moneyfile.mny** is the Microsoft Money file that you wish to update
+* `moneyfile.mny` is the Microsoft Money file that you wish to update (the file must not be open in Microsoft Money when **msmquote** is run)
-* **password** is the file password if applicable (use `""` if the file is not password protected)
+* `password` is the file password if applicable (use `""` if the file is not password protected)
-* **source** is the source of the quote data (full details of this parameter can be found in the [msmquote wiki](https://github.com/36bits/msmquote/wiki))
+* `source` is the source of the quote data (full details of this parameter can be found in the [msmquote wiki](https://github.com/36bits/msmquote/wiki))

 # Exit Codes
 * `0` Execution completed successfully